 Educators are actively moving throughout the play space while interacting with children and communicating with each other.
 During transitions, educators account for all children with nameto-face recognition by visually identifying each child.
 Educators will discuss boundaries and play area with all children before play begins.

-can choose to undertake or not
+A risk is a challenge that a child sees and can choose to undertake or not